-The City of La Crosse (the City) anticipates expending nearly \$1.25 million in HUD Community Development Block Grant and HOME Investment Partnership (CDBG/HOME) resources this year to address housing and community needs in La Crosse.
+The City of La Crosse (the City) anticipates expending nearly \$1.1 million in HUD Entitlement Community Development Block Grant and HOME Investment Partnership (CDBG/HOME) resources this year to address housing and community needs in La Crosse.
 These investments are estimated to leverage over \$8 million in other sources of funding, resulting that every \$1 spent in CDBG will leverage \$6.78.
-The City of La Crosse has taken a comprehensive approach to addressing the challenges surrounding housing availability.
-In this upcoming year, we will be entering a plan with La Crosse County to align resources and focus efforts to reduce homelessness in our community.
-The City plans to utilize the CDBG and HOME-ARP funding to provide a greater variety of housing stock.
-This strategic partnership with the County of La Crosse will ensure priorities and resources are aligned and leveraged.
-Key components of this plan include
+La Crosse continues to have a large homeless population and the number one barrier is housing availability.
+The city plans to leverage it's CDBG and HOME-ARP funding to increase the number of affordable units in the city.